f-23/react-native-passkey/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/PasskeyExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-passkey`.
+To edit the Objective-C / Swift files, open `example/ios/PasskeyExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-passkey`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativepasskey` under `Android`.

 ### Commit message convention